About domestic abuse

 -

-If you alter your behaviour because you are frightened of how your partner will react, you’re being abused.
+If you alter your behaviour because you are frightened of how your partner will react, this could be abuse.
+Many women experience domestic abuse without ever being physically harmed.
+Remember: non-physical forms of abuse can be as destructive and as undermining as physical violence.

 Read more